rarescrisan/typescript-api-service/README.md

 ### Why not use lerna to manage the monorepo instead?

-In the past, I've found lerna to be a little bloated and overly complicated.
+In the past, I've found lerna to be bloated, slow, error-prone and overly complicated.
 Since we don't need to publish packages, scripting the installation and build processes for all packages in the [`maskfile.md`](./maskfile.md) was very simple.
 Also, due to node's module resolution algorithm, we don't need to link all packages together as they're all readily available in the top level `node_modules/@` namespace.